-Chef-owner Engin Onural blends traditional Japanese technique with modernly global flair, resulting in one of Palm Springs’s hottest—and most genre-bending—new dining spots.
+Chef-owner Engin Onural blends traditional Japanese technique with modern global touches, resulting in one of Palm Springs’ hottest—and most genre-bending—dining spots.
 Sashimi, carpaccios and seasonal goods like squash blossoms may take the form of tostadas, aguachiles or sushi, and are best enjoyed with those cocktails sporting desert-foraged herbs.
 Looking for something straightforward?
-Sandfish is also home to one of the area’s best whiskey collections.
+There are classic hand rolls and nigiri, too—and Sandfish is also home to one of the area’s best whiskey collections.

-This gorgeous, all-day outdoor restaurant at L’Horizon offers contemporary dishes with a Middle Eastern flair, such as honey mussels with coconut, turmeric and sheaths of yogurt naan; roasted olives with sheep’s milk feta; and Maine scallops in curry sauce—plus a perfect house-made labneh with grilled bread.
+This gorgeous all-day restaurant at L’Horizon offers dishes with a Middle Eastern flair—we're talking honey mussels with coconut, turmeric and sheaths of yogurt naan; roasted olives with sheep’s milk feta; and Maine scallops in curry sauce—plus a perfect house-made labneh with grilled bread.
 If you’re looking for upscale outdoor dining (or a great, twinkly-lighted date option), this is your spot.

 Formerly a Denny’s, this retro-style diner got a makeover from the folks behind Ace Hotel Palm Springs, the hotel to which it’s attached.
-The menu of solid fare hits the spot whether you’re looking for a full meal (burgers, fried fish tacos) or a snack between pool lounging and a night on the town (avocado toast, marinated beet salad).
-If you’re in town on a Monday, stop by for Fabulous Bingo with Shirley Claire, a former Palm Springs Follies charmer and star of America’s Got Talent.
+The menu of solid fare hits the spot whether you’re looking for a full meal (wagyu burgers, fried fish tacos) or a snack (roasted beets, date shakes) between pool lounging and a night on the town.
+If you’re in town on a Monday, stop by for Fabulous Bingo, or on a Wednesday, drop in for standup comedy.

 Believe it: There’s a full-service kosher deli in the middle of the desert.
-Sherman's serves all the traditional favorites, including thick-cut pastrami and a matzo ball soup so yummy you’ll be tempted to order it on 90-degree days.
+Wexler's may be an exciting new addition to the scene, but Sherman's is the PS OG, serving all the traditional favorites, including thick-cut pastrami and a matzo ball soup so good you’ll be tempted to order it on 90-degree days.
 There’s always a line, and unlucky ones will have to wait outside in the sun, so try to hit this spot early in the morning or just before closing.